 When anyone purchases a new cricket bat, there is a desire to get out onto the field and use it as soon as possible.
-It is, however, important to understand that knocking in a cricket bat ensures that the bat is fully prepared before it connects with the ball in order to avoid damage.
+It is, however, important to understand that knocking in a bat ensures that the bat is fully prepared before it connects with the ball in order to avoid damage.

 Your bat may well need knocking in and, if that is the case, please read on.

-Why do You Need Your Cricket Bat Knocked-In?
+Why do You Need Cricket Bats Knocked-In?

 When a new cricket bat is delivered, the wood is effectively in its soft, natural state.
-Knocking-in a cricket bat simply helps the fibres of the willow to compress and knit together.
+Knocking-in a bat simply helps the fibres of the willow to compress and knit together.
 The result is a much tougher piece of wood which is far more durable and resistant to damage while it is in use.

 Some bats come ‘pre prepared’ but they will still need some knocking-in before they are used in the nets or in a match situation.
 Others have no preparation at all and they will therefore require the full ‘knocking-in’ process.
 Your merchant site should make it clear as to whether there has been any preparation so please ask customer services if there is any doubt.

 Cricket bats are traditionally made from willow wood which is soft and fibrous.
 It offers the perfect weight and balance for use in the game but its soft nature means that it can be susceptible to damage if it isn’t treated properly.
-In this article, I will show you how you can make sure yourself, that your cricket bat is ready to get on the field.
+In this article, I will show you how you can make sure yourself, that your new bat is ready to get on the field.

 Oiling and Care